dongqi-DQ/GEO4PALM/README.md

 # PALM_static

 The geotiff files are important input for static driver.
 However, it is impossible to process all the geoinformation in a standard way.
 Here we present scripts to prepare tif files (`prep_static`) and create static files (`create_static`) for PALM simulation.
-Hopefully these tools can make PALM users' life easier.
+Hopefully these tools can make PALM users' lives easier.

 ## create PALM static driver
 In `create_static` folder, the main script is `run_config_static.py`.
 To run this script, these input files are required: